Indonesia's Next Top Model: Remarks about mental health

-Shynka's Controversy
+Luna mocking Shynka for quitting

-During the elimination panel in cycle 3 episode 8, Shynka and Kezia landed in the bottom two.
-After, Luna Maya announced that Shynka would continue the competition, leaving Kezia to be eliminated, but it was then when Shynka declared that she wanted to quit the contest.
-She argued about how she never felt appreciated by the judges despite the amount of hard work and effort she gave during her time from week 1 until her elimination.
-Shynka felt that she cannot undergo the pressure of it, which caused her to quit.
-Luna responded with "If the judges didn't appreciate her [Shynka's] hard work, she wouldn't even able to be on the contest."
-Not long after, Luna posted her daily vlog on YouTube and towards the end of her vlog, she called Shynka bego [very stupid] and mocked her decision of quitting.
-Luna highly received criticism for her sensitive remarks towards Shynka in her comments section, and because of that, those statements were eventually edited out from the video.
+During an elimination in cycle 3, contestants Shynka and Kezia landed in the bottom two.
+Luna then revealed that Shynka is safe, leaving Kezia to be eliminated, after which Shynka tearfully declared that she'd rather quit the competition instead of continuing.
+She confessed that she never felt appreciated by the judges despite the amount of hard work and effort she gave during her time on the competition and she felt that she can no longer take the pressure.
+Luna responded, "If the judges didn't appreciate [Shynka's] hard work, [she] would've been the one eliminated" and that Shynka is the one who didn't appreciate her own ability.
+However, the judges let Shynka quit the competition, while Kezia was saved.
+Not long after the episode aired, Luna posted a vlog on YouTube where toward the end of it, she called Shynka bego (very stupid) and mocked her decision to quit.
+Luna then received a lot of criticism for her remarks towards Shynka in the comments section and those statements were eventually edited out from the video.
+Viewers were seen debating on whether Shynka's decision to quit the competition was unreasonable enough to warrant such response.

-The public reaction was a mix of positivity and negativity.
-Though they sympathized and respected Shynka's bravery for prioritizing mental health over winning the contest, some other people sided with Luna and reasoned that "Shynka should've known better that it would of course be a tough competition and her mental well-being should be prepared before joining the contest."
-People replied to this comment, claiming that "Shynka has an introverted personality, so it would be hard for her to receive comments and that they shouldn't blame Shynka for it."